aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/hyperlinks/get-all/_index.md

 weight: 20
 ---

-This REST API allows you to get all hyperlink from a document.
+This REST API retrieves all `Hyperlink` items from a document.

 ## REST API